Permian - update through October 2017

-This interactive presentation contains the latest oil & gas production data from 10461 selected horizontal wells in the Permian (Texas & New Mexico) through October.
+This interactive presentation contains the latest oil & gas production data from 13,324 horizontal wells in the Permian (Texas & New Mexico) that started producing since 2009/2010, through October 2017.

 - You can click through the blocks on the top to see the slides.